Access control with LDAP and PKI

 - External users are created by an admin in a Lightweight Directory Access Protocol (LDAP) service.
 External users log in using credentials from this service.
 They use LDAP credentials for authentication.

-The password sent by the client for any mode (password-based or LDAP) is never stored in cleartext on the Aerospike server.
+The password sent by the client for any auth mode (password-based or LDAP) is never stored in cleartext on the Aerospike server.

 Using Federal Edition (FE)